fivepixels/fivepixels/plan.md

 # Plan for my coding journey

 These are the plans for my coding journey.
-This plan has two main parts: Todo Plans and Timeline Plans.
+This plan has two main parts: TodoPlans and Timeline Plans.

 Todo Plans are my general plans that can be done whenever I can accomplish them throughout my whole life.
 That is also why I specified my plans' time pretty roughly, not specifically, and they are not treating only computer programming.